11 Reasons To Watch “Farscape”, Twenty Years+ Later

 With bizarre electronic music, weird colours and crazy shapes, every set looked like a set designer smoked something before he built it.

-Yet within that crazy universe, it all fit.
+Yet, within that crazy universe, it all fit.

 6. Farscape Had Strong, Female Leads

-Again, this is something you would expect from a modern TV show – but wasn’t a common occurrence in 1999.
+Again, this is something you would expect from a modern TV show – but it wasn’t a common occurrence in 1999.

 Claudia Black’s Aeryn Sun is a badass feminist without even knowing it.
 She often kicks Crichton’s butt, and just as often saves his life (as he sometimes does for her).